diwalkerdev/Meliorate/README.md

 ## Getting started
 Meliorate comes in two parts:
- * `meliorate.h` which includes the `meliorate_run` function for running tests and other using parameters for customising test execution.
+ * `meliorate.h` which includes the `meliorate_run` function for running tests and other useful parameters for customising test execution.
  * `meliorateapp` which is the code generator.

-`meliorate.h` can be found in the include directory of the project.
-Note, Meliorate requires that the include compiler flag (-I) points to the `include` directory and not the `include/meliorate` directory.
+`meliorate.h` should be included into you project by adding a compiler include flag (-I) that points to the `include` directory (and *not* the `include/meliorate` directory).

 The `meliorateapp` can be installed from PyPi.